letimm/pacific-herring_lcWGS/README.md

 The FASTA was reviewed in Geneious Prime v2024.0.5.
 Individuals with >10% missing data (n = 13) were excluded from downstream analysis.

 ## Analysis of mitogenomic data
-Mitogenomic data was analyzed with several R packages.
+Mitogenomic data were analyzed with several R packages.
 These are detailed in [pacific-herring_mt-genome.Rmd](https://github.com/letimm/pacific-herring_lcWGS/blob/main/RMarkdown_htmls/pacific-herring_mt-genome.Rmd).
 PCA revealed three haplogroups: an eBSAI haplogroup and two nGOA haplogroups.
-Individuals comprising these two nGOA haplogroups (nGOA-haplogroup1 and nGOA-haplogroup2) were investigated with nuclear data (does this strong mitogenomic signal correspond to nuclear signal?).
+Individuals comprising these two nGOA haplogroups (nGOA-haplogroup1 and nGOA-haplogroup2) were investigated with nuclear data (does this strong mitogenomic signal correspond to nuclear signal? see [Identifying adaptive regions in the genome](https://github.com/letimm/pacific-herring_lcWGS/blob/main/README.md#identifying-adaptive-regions-in-the-genome)).

 ## Analysis of nuclear data
 ### PCA